On this page

 Note: Only services that are covered and are subject to the medical deductible count.

 You only pay a prescription drug deductible when you purchase Tier 2 and Tier 3 drugs.
-You don’t pay any deductible for Preventive, Value Tier, or Tier 1 drugs.
-So, if you get only Preventive, Value Tier, and Tier 1 drugs during the year, you won’t need to pay the prescription drug deductible.
+You do not pay any deductible for Preventive, Value Tier, or Tier 1 drugs.
+So, if you get only Preventive, Value Tier, and Tier 1 drugs during the year, you will not need to pay the prescription drug deductible.

 The prescription drug deductible is $100 per person, with a maximum of $300 for a family of three or more people covered under the same account.
 You pay this deductible to the pharmacy when you purchase a drug to which it applies.